Loomonop/nbn-upgrade-map/README.md

 The results will be saved in the corresponding state folder in results.

 To update the results/results.json file the results.py script can be run using `python code/results.py`

+To view the results you will need a geojson viewer such as [geojson.io](https://geojson.io/) or modify the index.html file to load local files instead of those hosted on this repo.